i-MSCP/plugins/incubator/KaziWhmcs/README.md

 1. Login into the panel as admin and go to the plugin management interface
 2. Upload the **KaziWhmcs** plugin archive
-3. Activate the plugin
+3. Activate the plugin (Update only)
-4. Go to the settings page and disable the "prevent external login..." option for both resellers and clients
+4. Go to the settings page and disable the "prevent external login..." option for both resellers and clients (install only)

 **Note:** Before updating, don't forget to backup your plugin configuration file and to restore it once the update is done.
 Don't forget also to read the **[ERRATA.md](ERRATA.md)** file for additional steps which can be required after update.